firtoz/openai-wrappers/README.md

   a `CreateCompletionResponse` object.
 - `onError`: A callback function that is called if an error occurs during the completion.
 The function is passed a `CustomCompletionError` object.
-- `cancelToken`: An optional `CancelToken` instance to cancel the request if needed.
+- `signal`: An optional `AbortSignal` instance to cancel the request if needed.

 ### `getCompletionSimple`